-For many, ordering sympathy flowers can be a confusing and intimidating task, especially when you consider the circumstances, emotions, and responsibilities that you are suddenly forced to handle without much prior notice or time for planning.
-It can feel very intimidating, but your friends at Moravian Florist are here to help guide you through the process and address any questions or concerns that you have in order to put your mind at ease.
+Here at Moravian Florist, we know that for many, ordering sympathy flowers can be a confusing and intimidating task, especially considering the circumstances, emotions, and responsibilities that you are suddenly forced to handle without much prior notice or time for planning.
+It can feel very overwhelming, which is why we are here to help guide you through the process of how to order sympathy flowers starting with selecting the flowers, which flowers are best for sympathy, and when to send them.

-When deciding on sympathy or funeral flowers, the first thing to consider is your relationship with the deceased.
+When deciding on sympathy or funeral flowers, the first thing to consider is your relationship with the departed.
 Traditionally, the immediate family selects a memorial wreath or casket spray for the service.
-Close family and friends often opt for personalized floral tributes that reflect the deceased’s personality, occupation, hobbies or passions.
+Close family and friends can then opt for more personalized floral tributes that reflect the personality, occupation, hobbies, or passions of the one who just passed.
 These flowers are typically displayed during the funeral service.

 Timing varies greatly depending upon several factors, but a good rule of thumb is to order funeral flowers at least 24 hours in advance of the funeral or memorial service, and even 48 hours for larger pieces like wreaths or sprays.
 Many funeral homes prefer to have the flowers in place several hours before the ceremony, so the earlier you order, the better.
 This also helps the florist by reducing the number of deliveries they need to make.